casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 ## Compiling Contract Code {#compiling-contract-code}

-To compile the smart contract, run the following commands in the `contract` folder in your project's directory where `Cargo.toml` file and `src` folder are hosted.
+To compile the smart contract, run the following commands in the `contract` folder in your project's directory, where the `Cargo.toml` file and `src` folder are hosted.

 ```bash
 rustup target add wasm32-unknown-unknown
 cargo build --release --target wasm32-unknown-unknown
 ```

-For the counter example, in your project's directory where you have `Makefile` run the following:
+For the counter example, in the project directory where the `Makefile` is, run the following commands:

 ```bash
 make prepare